It is never an easy decision to have your beloved pet put to sleep, and we endeavour to support you throughout the decision making process and beyond.

 If you wish to book an appointment to have your pet put to sleep or to discuss euthanasia it is helpful to advise the receptionist of the reason for the appointment, so that extra time is provided for you and your pet.
 We can also arrange for a quiet time in the surgery.
 Home visits can be booked for euthanasia, during normal working hours.

 Afterwards, it is possible to bury your pet in your garden, or we offer the use of a local, family-run, pet crematorium service, Meadow Wood.
 It is possible for your pet to be cremated with other pets, or individually if you would like to have their ashes back to keep or scatter.
 We have visited Meadow Wood ourselves and are confident your pet will be treated with dignity and respect.
 They can also offer pet burials in their beautiful, peaceful grounds.
 If you decide to have your pet individually cremated, Meadow Wood can return the ashes in a scatter pouch or in a variety of caskets or urns – see their website.

 If your pet passes away at home, we are still available to help you at this difficult time so do not be afraid to get in touch.
 Initially, we advise wrapping your pet in a towel or blanket, and keeping them in a cool part of the house.
-You can bring your pet in to us for cremation to be arranged; you are welcome to phone ahead so we can arrange a quiet time.
+You can bring your pet in to us for cremation to be arranged and you are welcome to phone ahead so we can arrange a quiet time.

 It is normal to experience grief over the loss of a much loved pet, and support is available.
 The Blue Cross provide a dedicated pet bereavement support service.
 Our receptionist, Donna, is also available to lend a listening ear – she has completed the Blue Cross Pet Bereavement Support course.

 We have created a dedicated ‘Memories of our Pets’ page to provide a space for you to share pictures and memories of your beloved pets who are no longer with us.